El Comienzo

-El Comienzo (English: The Beginning) is the debut studio album by American regional Mexican music band Grupo Frontera.
+El Comienzo (English: The Beginning) is the debut studio album by American regional Mexican band Grupo Frontera.
 It was released on August 3, 2023 through VHR Music.

 In 2024, the album won the Latin Grammy Award for Best Norteño Album, while its single, "El Amor de Su Vida" won the Latin Grammy Award for Best Regional Mexican Song.

 Background and release

 Grupo Frontera was formed in 2019 and they created their YouTube channel in 2022, where they released their debut single "La Plata" in April.
 That same month, they released their second single "No Se Va"; a cover of Morat's original song, which eventually became a hit for the band, and their first hit single.
 After their rise in popularity, they kept releasing other singles, usually with other artists.

 At the end of July 2023, the Grupo Frontera announced that their debut album, along with the cover would be released on August 3, 2023.
 On August 1, the track listing was revealed, with a total of 12 songs.

 On October 19, 2023, Grupo Frontera was announced to be the next artist featured in the Apple Music Up Next series.
 This was accompanied by the release of the Apple Music Edition of the album, which features the additional single "Amor Propio".
 The song would be released on other platforms as a standalone single.